| It was one of only two classes pinned to eighth place on June 2nd and the only one

 of the school located in Western New York State, Buckheit prevailed in

+the advanced reining division.
 The Facebook post that captured the spirit of the ATOC series:

 If you read the class-by-class results at the end of this story you